- AD-Net, the Asian dust and aerosol lidar observation network, provides continuous observation of vertical

 - The NOAA Cooperative Remote Sensing Science & Technology Center maintains several lidar observation sites in the United States.

-- The European Aerosol Research Lidar Network primarily provides a comprehensive, quantitative, and statistically significant
+- The European Aerosol Research Lidar Network (EARLINET) primarily provides a comprehensive, quantitative, and statistically significant

 data base of aerosol distribution across the European continent, with some sites deployed worldwide.